 Can lead a horse to water, she says.
 Can’t make them drink it.

 You sigh.
 I hate everything.

 So tell me what you’re blubbering about, Hall?

-I don’t even know, you say, embarrassed and snot-nosed.
+I don’t even know, you say, suddenly ashamed and snot-nosed.

 She nods.
 Yeah– you do that here.
 Everyone does.